aiogram/site/_posts/2025-03-08-introducing-new-site.md

 ---
+title: 'aiogram''s New Website: Improved Access to Documentation, GitHub, and More'
 layout: post
-title: "aiogram's New Website: Improved Access to Documentation, GitHub, and More"
-date: 2025-03-08 20:12:00 +0200
+date: '2025-03-08 20:12:00 +0200'
 author_id: aiogram_team
-tags: [ update, news, community ]
+tags:
+- update
+- news
+- community
 ---

 We're excited to announce that aiogram has a brand-new website designed to make your development